opentensor/developer-docs/docs/subnets/walkthrough-prompting.md

 The numbered items in the below description correspond to the numbered sections in the above diagram:

 1. The subnet validator sends a **challenge** simultaneously to multiple subnet miners.
 This step constitutes the **prompt** from the subnet validator to subnet miners.
 A challenge is a prompt sent to subnet miners in such a way that:
    - This prompt is in a style and tone that is similar to humans.
+This is so that subnet miners become adept at handling "fuzzy" instructions with ambiguity.
+This is required in order to excel at understanding user needs.
    - This prompt drives the conversation between the subnet validator and the subnet miners in order to reach a pre-defined goal.

     See the below [Challenge generation](#challenge-generation) section for how a challenge is generated.
 2. The subnet miners respond to the subnet validator after performing the challenge **task**.
+Most tasks require subnet miners to make use of APIs or tools to perform well.
 3. The subnet validator then **scores** each subnet miner by comparing the subnet miner's response with a locally generated **reference** answer.
 The subnet validator uses this reference as the ground truth for this step.
+The reference is generated using data from APIs and tools to ensure factual correctness and to provide citations.
 4. Finally, the subnet validator **sets the weights** for the subnet miners by sending the weights to the blockchain.
 In the Bittensor blockchain the Yuma Consensus allocates the rewards to the participating subnet miners and subnet validators.

 :::tip Use of large language models